Decoding Immunity Supplements

 Vitamin C rich fruits, vegetables and nuts

 Vitamin C has been an immune support staple for decades.
 But how exactly does it work?
-Vitamin C’s immune-boosting mojo comes from its interaction with immune system cells.* Studies show vitamin C has the ability to accumulate within certain immune cells, enhancing their ability to guard against potentially harmful pathogens.* As immune cells go to work, they eventually get to the end of their life cycle and die off.
-Vitamin C helps the body remove these dead cells efficiently so that they do not cause excessive damage to surrounding tissues.* Vitamin C is also an antioxidant that scavenges free radicals which may damage cell structures.
-The antioxidant benefits of vitamin c also promote respiratory health.* Nature’s Lab Vitamin C 1,000 mg contains 1,000 mg in a two-capsule serving.
+Vitamin C’s immune-boosting properties come from its interaction with immune system cells.* Studies show vitamin C can accumulate within specific immune cells, enhancing their ability to guard against potentially harmful pathogens.* As immune cells go to work, they eventually end their life cycle and die off.
+Vitamin C helps the body remove these dead cells efficiently so they do not cause excessive damage to surrounding tissues.* Vitamin C is also an antioxidant that scavenges free radicals which may damage cell structures and promotes respiratory health.* Nature’s Lab Vitamin C 1,000 mg contains 1,000 mg in a two-capsule serving.

 Vitamin D's Role in Immune Health